ym820/foreground_window_forcast/index.md

 ### Long Short-Term Memory (LSTM)
 <img src="assets\image002.png" class="center" width=1000 alt="Image of the average launch time of Google Chrome and Windows Explorer across machines of varying ages." />
+Now that we have a sequence of applications, it is important to determine which of these applications is significant.
+We will measure importance using two metrics: predicted hourly usage and frequency of usage.
 To forecast hourly application usage, we narrowed our focus to the web browser Firefox and built an initial LSTM model.
 We selected Firefox because users typically spend a significant portion of their computer time browsing the web, whether for reading news, watching videos, or communicating with colleagues.
 By training our model to recognize usage patterns for one web browser, we can scale it to learn patterns across different applications.

 We have decided to use Tensorflow's Keras package, a high-level neural network API for Python, to implement LSTMs as a layer in a neural network.
 In an LSTM network, the hidden state is updated at each time step by combining the values of the input, forget, and output gates, and the memory cells are updated accordingly.
 This process allows the LSTM to selectively store or forget information over a long period of time, making it well-suited for tasks such as speech recognition, natural language processing, and time-series prediction.
-Just like figue below, data such as process names and dates are imported and multiple hidden layers are updated to output the next name/duration of the processes.
+Just like the figure below, data such as process names and dates are imported and multiple hidden layers are updated to output the next name/duration of the processes.

 <img src="assets\many_to_one.jpg" class="center" width=800 alt="LSTM" />

-Input Data:
+<strong>Input Data:</strong>
 - Numerical feature:
   - Scaled app duration
 - Binary features: